daaain/browser-llm-script-interaction-extension/README.md

 **Fair warning: this is currently an early prototype and it's not published as a properly built extension yet, but I'm sharing this early build as it's already working as a proof-of-concept when running in development.
 Chrome only for now.**

+**Security notice: There's currently no specific prompt injection attack mitigation implemented.
+The extension doesn't automatically read all content of websites, only in small bits through tool calls.
+So it starts out with absolutely no information on what you have open and will explore based on your instructions.
+DO NOT use it in your main browser with logged in sessions, please only test in a separate installation like Chrome Canary.
+For more information why is this a serious concern, read [Simon Willison's blog post summing up Anthropic's research](https://simonwillison.net/2025/Aug/26/piloting-claude-for-chrome/).**

 A cross-browser extension that provides a simple chat interface for LLMs (including local models) to interact with web pages.

 Real-time demo using qwen/qwen3-coder-30b MLX 6bit running on an M2 Max MBP: